Port Douglas: Period of decline

-When the Kuranda Railway from Cairns to Kuranda was completed in 1891, the importance of Port Douglas dwindled along with its population.
-A cyclone in 1911 demolished or severely damaged all but seven residential buildings and 4 commercial buildings, including the Wharf buildings (rebuilt), the Courthouse (rebuilt), the Catholic church (rebuilt) and Chinese temple (not rebuilt).
+The catastrophic cyclone of March 1911 demolished or severely damaged all but seven residential buildings and 4 commercial buildings, including the Wharf buildings (rebuilt), the Courthouse (rebuilt), the Catholic church (rebuilt) and Chinese temple (not rebuilt).
+Many residents chose not to rebuild and instead relocated to the more prosperous Mossman.
 The Port Douglas War Memorial was unveiled on 10 February 1923 by Mrs Tresize.